bungernut/ArduinoWPAUploadSheets/README.md

 ```
 4. Replace the fields `SHEET_ID` and `SHEET_NAME` with the appropiate values.
 5. `Publish` to `web app`
+6. Test the script with the web_browser.
+So go to the current web app URL, and add `?temperature=21&humidity=21` to the end of the URL before pressing enter.
-5. Grab the script_ID for the arduino code.
+7. Save the script_ID for the arduino code.

 **Setup the ESP8266**
 1. Clone this repo to your computer.